git-ritesh/youtube-webpage-clone/README.md

 4th Exercise => Learnt about CSS Box Model.

 5th Exercise => Learnt about text styling, text elements like span, strong, etc.

+6th Exercise => Learnt about the Structure of HTML, it's features & Benefits, Seperated all the styles from the HTML from previous Lessons and placed them into an External Stylesheet CSS file.